 Partnership to power the future as Panasonic likes to phrase it.
 You see for decades, Panasonic has partnered with businesses, municipalities and utilities seeking large scale change.
-Powering the military bases in Gulf Power Service territory with Panasonic Solar, Energy Storage and other measures makes this an example for utilities globally.
+So Powering the military bases in Gulf Power Service territory with Panasonic Solar.
+In addition the energy storage and other measures makes this an example for utilities globally.

-In their transition to a resilient and green economy, Panasonic USA developed a large-scale solar project to meet the needs in Northwest Florida.
-Their solution was to do a larger micro grid per se by collaborating with the U.S. Air Force and Navy, and Coronal Energy.
+In conclusion and in their transition to a resilient and green economy, Panasonic USA developed a large-scale solar project.
+All to meet the needs in Northwest Florida.
+Their solution was to do a larger microgrid per se.
+A lager microgrid by collaborating with the U.S. Air Force and Navy, and Coronal Energy.

-Panasonic is a major investor in Coronal Energy, which has developed 2.3GW of solar with another 3.4GW of greenfield and brownfield sites in its development pipeline.
-Powered by Panasonic team installed 1.5 million solar panels to generate 120MW of electricity; enough to power 18,000 homes.
-Of course of one the parts I like is that it’s projected reduction of 3.5 million tons in CO2 emissions over 25 years.
+More importantly, Panasonic is a major investor in Coronal Energy.
+Coronal Energy has developed 2.3GW of solar.
+That’s with another 3.4GW of greenfield and brownfield sites in its development pipeline.
+All Powered by Panasonic team installed 1.5 million solar panels to generate 120MW of electricity.
+That’s enough to power 18,000 homes.
+Of course of one the parts I like is that it’s projected reduction emissions.
+Reductions of 3.5 million tons in CO2 emissions over 25 years.

-The solar facility at NAS Pensacola’s NOLF Saufley comprises nearly 600,000 solar photovoltaic (PV) modules that will generate enough energy to power approximately 7,400 homes in Northwest Florida annually.
-The three-project portfolio, representing one of the largest combined solar projects east of the Mississippi, also includes 40 MWac and 30 MWac facilities at NAS Whiting Field’s NOLF Holley and the Eglin Air Force Base Reservation spanning 336 and 240 acres, respectively.
-In total the nearly 1.5 million solar panels generate enough energy to power more than 18,000 local homes each year across Escambia, Santa Rosa, and Okaloosa counties.
+The solar facility at NAS Pensacola’s NOLF Saufley comprises nearly 600,000 solar photovoltaic (PV) modules.
+Enough that will generate enough energy to power approximately 7,400 homes in Northwest Florida annually.
+Also the three-project portfolio, representing one of the largest combined solar projects east of the Mississippi.
+It also includes 40 MWac and 30 MWac facilities at NAS Whiting Field’s NOLF Holley and the Eglin Air Force Base Reservation spanning 336 and 240 acres, respectively.
+Further and in total, the nearly 1.5 million solar panels generate enough energy to power more than 18,000 local homes each year.
+Across all of Escambia, Santa Rosa, and Okaloosa counties.

 “Considering the scale of the Gulf Coast Solar Center portfolio, collaboration between our team and the like-minded teams at the U.S. Air Force, U.S. Navy, and Gulf Power has been an essential element of our success in developing these projects,” said Jonathan Jaffrey, chairman and CEO of Coronal Energy™.